Phil Wilson Player Profile

 Debut: Yeovil Town (H, 2-2), 14/09/2002

-Phil Wilson was one of the two new goalkeepers brought in by Wayne Turner at the close of the 2001/2 season to replace the departing duo of Paul Wilkerson and Dean Greygoose.
-The change was greeted with mixed feelings by the Boro fans, however the majority probably felt a change between the sticks was needed.
+Phil Wilson was one of the two new goalkeepers signed by Wayne Turner at the end of the 2001-2 season to replace two others heading out the door: Paul Wilkerson and Dean Greygoose.
+Boro’ fans greeted the change with mixed feelings.
+But most felt the change between the sticks was needed.
+So, in came Wilson as number two; playing back-up to Mark Westhead at least to start with.

-Wilson came to Boro as number two, second to Mark Westhead, Phil was a young up and coming keeper signed from Oxford City but seemed very shaky under pressure especially from crosses.
-During pre-season friendlies many of the Boro fans were very unhappy with he looked and hoped that he just needed to settle in.
+Phil was a young keeper signed from Oxford City But he did seem very shaky under any sort of pressure – especially from crosses.
+Many of the Boro’ fans were very unhappy with how he looked during pre-season friendlies; hoping that he just needed to settle in.